frodi-karlsson/mini-md/README.md

 This is a markdown server built on express.js and markdown-it.

-It is built to be used either as a standalone server or as an express view engine.
+It is built to be used as a standalone server.

 # Usage